Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Features/Service feature table (cache)/README.md

 ##How it works

-By setting the `featureRequestMode` to `AGSFeatureRequestModeOnInteractionCache` on an `AGSServiceFeatureTable`.
+By setting the `featureRequestMode` to `AGSFeatureRequestMode.onInteractionCache` on an `AGSServiceFeatureTable`.